Why is my P-trap overflowing

 Plumbing

-The answer to 'why is my P-trap overflowing' is that a clogged or blocked P-trap is the most common cause.
-The P-trap is the U-shaped pipe under your sink that holds water to prevent sewer gases from entering your home.
-If this trap becomes clogged with debris, hair, or other obstructions, it can cause the water to back up and overflow.
+The answer to 'why is my P-trap overflowing' is that the P-trap, which is the U-shaped pipe under your sink, is likely clogged or obstructed.
+This prevents water from draining properly, causing it to back up and overflow.

 Step-by-Step Guide